tuiwidgets/tuiwidgets/doc/ZTerminal.rst

 .. cpp:function:: int height() const

-   This function return the current height of the terminal as seen by ``ZTerminal``.
+   This function returns the current height of the terminal as seen by ``ZTerminal``.

    If :cpp:enumerator:`Tui::ZTerminal::Option::DisableAutoResize` is not in effect the height should match the actual terminal height unless the application has overridden the height using :cpp:func:`~void Tui::ZTerminal::resize(int width, int height)`.
 If the terminal connection does not propagate size changes the height might be outdated.

+   If :cpp:enumerator:`Tui::ZTerminal::Option::Inline` mode is active, the height returned is the height of the inline display area currently in use.

    If :cpp:enumerator:`Tui::ZTerminal::Option::DisableAutoResize` is in effect the height returned is either the initial size of the terminal or the height of the last call to